alex-golang/imgtools/lib/jpeg/README.md

-## png
+## Jpeg

-png provides an encoder for the PNG image format.
+Provides an encoder for the Jpeg image format.